-- Prerequisite course: None

-- Required background:
+- Prerequisite course: None - · Required background:

-To be successful in this course, you should a

 To be successful in this course, you should either have successfully taken an undergraduate software engineering course, or CS 505/506.
 Alternatively, an experience in developing industrial strength software will be good help.

 - The students are required to have knowledge of key systems concept, software development life cycle, and programming in Java or Python or a similar language. - Good understanding of programming, design, development, data modeling techniques and database fundamentals is expected as well. - Good understanding of modern trends in information analysis, information technology, cloud computing, object-oriented principles and agility are a plus - Undergraduate software development courses provide a good foundation